BACK

 Before the Procedure

-Always tell your provider what drugs you are taking, even drugs or herbs you bought without a prescription.
+Always tell your health care providers what medicines you are taking, even medicines or herbs you bought without a prescription.

 During the days before the procedure:

-• Ask your provider which drugs you should still take on the day of the surgery.
+• Ask your cardiologist which medicines you should still take on the day of the surgery.

-• Tell your provider if you are taking aspirin, clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), warfarin (Coumadin), or another blood thinner such as apixaban (Eliquis), rivaroxaban (Xarelto), dabigatran (Pradaxa) and edoxaban (Savaysa).
+• Tell your cardiologist if you are taking aspirin, clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), warfarin (Coumadin), or another blood thinner such as apixaban (Eliquis), rivaroxaban (Xarelto), dabigatran (Pradaxa) and edoxaban (Savaysa).

 • If you smoke, stop before the procedure.
 Ask your provider for help if you need it.

-• Tell your provider if you have a cold, flu, fever, herpes breakout, or other illness.
+• Tell your cardiologist if you have a cold, flu, fever, herpes breakout, or other illness.

 On the day of the procedure: